Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.ChakraCore/readme.txt

    =============
    RELEASE NOTES
    =============
-   ChakraCore was updated to version 1.11.8.
+   In configuration settings of the ChakraCore JS engine was changed default value of `DisableFatalOnOOM` property from `false` to `true`.

    =============
    DOCUMENTATION